24 HOUR SLOT RACING RECORDS

 3 How much of the car can be replaced - This is a test of endurance for a car.
 Although some components can be replaced, replacing complete cars is most certainly not a permitted.

-4 It has to be a race - Record attempts with just a single car running are not recognised.
+4 It has to be a race - Record attempts with just a single car running are recorded but not recognized as race records.

 In the 1960s Duncan Laycock wrote the rules which have been the basis of 1/32 records ever since.
 In the early 1990s, a version of the "Laycock" rules adapted for HO (1/64) racing were agreed.
 These rules were adopted by Guinness publishing as world record guidelines.